Tomas-Ka/obsidian-blog/_notes/_Staging/Day 4.md

 ---
-title:
+title: Day 4
 ---
 * checked out from hotel
 * Breakfast at a random place on the street which was, according to mum, the dirtiest place we'd been at yet.
-* Mum had napu?
-Beans.
+* Mum had natto Beans.
 Not recommended.
 * I tried them, I agree
 * Shinjuku station again.
 This time a lot easier because I sort of knew were we were going already.
 Were going to the Hakone region, so we're switching trains twice
   - Change at odaware